benzman81/homebridge-http-webhooks/README.md

                     "name": "Stateless Switch 1",
                     "buttons": [//the buttons of the switch
                         {
-                            "name": "Button1"
-                        },
+                            "name": "Button1" // (The name does not appear in Home app but appear in Eve app) },
                         {
-                            "name": "Button2",
-                            "double_press": false, //you can disable a type of action "long_press": false
+                            "name": "Button2", // (The name does not appear in Home app but appear in Eve app) "double_press": false, // (you can disable a type of action) "long_press": false
                         }
                     ]